Compressors, Fans & Blowers – Basic Understanding

-Positive displacement compressors use a system which induces in a volume of air in a chamber, and then reduce volume of the chamber to compress the air.
-As the name suggest, there is a displacement of component that reduces volume of the chamber thereby compressing air/gas.
-On the other hand, in a dynamic compressor there is a change in velocity of the fluid resulting in kinetic energy which creates pressure.
+Positive displacement compressors use a system which induces in a volume of air in a chamber, and then reduce the volume of the chamber to compress the air.
+As the name suggests, there is a displacement of the component that reduces the volume of the chamber thereby compressing air/gas.
+On the other hand, in a dynamic compressor, there is a change in velocity of the fluid resulting in kinetic energy which creates pressure.

-Reciprocating compressors use pistons where discharge pressure of air is high, quantity of air handled is low and which has a low speed of compressor.
-They are suitable for medium and high pressure ratio and gas volumes.
+Reciprocating compressors use pistons where discharge pressure of air is high, the quantity of air handled is low and which has a low speed of the compressor.
+They are suitable for medium and high-pressure ratio and gas volumes.
 On the other hand, rotary compressors are suitable for low and medium pressures and for large volumes.
 These compressors do not have any pistons and crankshaft.
-Instead these compressors have screws, vanes, scrolls etc. So they can be further categorized on the basis of the component they are equipped with.
+Instead, these compressors have screws, vanes, scrolls etc. So they can be further categorized on the basis of the component they are equipped with.

 Types of Rotary compressors